 All of the above factors are considered to be elements of risk.
 Each is analyzed and factored in by the life insurance underwriters prior to an approval or rejection decision being made.
 Therefore, prior to applying for life insurance coverage, it is important to understand how underwriting works, as well as how different factors could affect the possibility of being accepted or rejected for coverage.
 Those applicants who have been rejected due to risk factors can still apply for high risk life insurance.

 As you can see, there are dozens and dozens of different aspects that the insurance company is going to look at while reviewing your life insurance application.
 You should make sure that you have all the information necessary to get an affordable plan.

 Because there are so many different factors that the insurance company reviews with your application, there are dozens and dozens of different things that could cause you to be a high-risk applicant.
 If you are deemed a high-risk applicant you will be either rejected for any coverage or be forced to pay higher premiums for their policy.

-There are plenty of insurance companies that specialize in working with high-risk applicants.
+There are plenty of top life insurance companies that specialize in working with high-risk applicants.
 These companies have experience with various kinds of applicants.
 Those companies are going to give you much better rates for your coverage than other companies are going to.
 It’s vital that you get the best plan to meet your needs at an affordable rate as you will be paying this premium for many years.